trishaganesh/Magpie/README.md

 Area for improvement:

 At first, I struggled to understand the different string methods and needed to understand how they could be used in this program.
-I even was able to work through my worksheet this way.

 What I liked: